pnxtech/umf/umf.md

 <a name="Envelop-format-considerations-for-routing"></a>
 ## 2.1.1 Envelop format considerations for routing

 A UMF message is considered to be a system routable message.
 The UMF message fields aid first and foremost in routing but can also secondarily be used by message processing systems (i.e. message handlers) to obtain additional routing related fields.
 However, the fields are reserved for routing systems and not intended to be extensible with application specific fields.
-Where application specific fields are needs they should be placed in the `body` value instead.
+Where application specific fields are needs, they should be placed on the `body` value instead.

 <a name="Reserved-Fields"></a>
 ## 2.2 Reserved Fields